The NFL’s best and worst RB stables, ranked from 1-32

 Denver spent four draft picks on running backs between 2016 and 2018, only to have an undrafted rookie emerge as platoon leader last fall.
 Lindsay was a revelation in his first year as a pro, rushing for more than 1,000 yards on the season and 691 yards and eight touchdowns over his final nine games.

-But he also ran out of gas as the season wore on and defenses adjusted, gaining only 100 total yards in his final three starts and suffering a wrist injury that will need months of recovery time through the offseason.
+But he also ran out of gas as the season wore on and defenses adjusted, gaining only 100 total yards in his final three starts and suffering a wrist injury that needed months of recovery time through the offseason.

-Fortunately, the guys who were actually drafted can pick up that slack, especially if Lindsay recovers slowly.
+Fortunately, the guys who were actually drafted can pick up that slack, especially if Lindsay starts the season slowly.
 Freeman struggled through an up-and-down rookie campaign but remains a talented player who should grow in his second season as a pro.
 Booker is a useful pass catcher who excelled under a reduced workload last season (5.4 yards per carry).

 The Broncos have plenty of questions to answer, but Denver has the horses to carry Joe Flacco and, eventually, Drew Lock.